Sarah Kokernot Sarah Kokernot

 Substack made me feel like I was reading, but it wasn’t wholesome, real reading.
 It was sugar, a high-glycemic index kind of stuff, not a well-prepared, three course, rich meal.
 My Goodreads list fell to the wayside.
 I scrolled on my phone, reading in the spared moments of parents and work, but not in the diligent way that all writers know how to read--with a pen or pencil in hand, to teach yourself how to create from what you are taking in.
 There’s enough research out there (Google it) which demonstrates that we don’t read as well on screens.
 I started noticing that when I picked up a book, I simply didn’t have the will or attention to wade in fully.

 Substack likes to claim that it’s the maverick of the publishing industry, an outlet for independent voices.
 And this is true.
 Many people have discovered that--yes--they have it in them to write to an audience that wants to hear them, and this inspires them to write books.
-But the medium of Substack--a tiny screen in your hand--does not lend itself to the cognitive work of reading a really damn good essay with an air-tight argument, one that has been reviewed by an editor who won’t let you be lazy about transitions or sources on hearsay.
+But the medium of Substack--a tiny screen in your hand--does not always lend itself to the cognitive work of reading a really damn good essay with an air-tight argument, one that has been reviewed by an editor who won’t let you be lazy about transitions or sources on hearsay.
 It’s definitely not the medium for a literary short story that will reward you handsomely, fulsomely, but only if you pay attention.

-I’m not an extremist about much of anything, so I’m not deactivating my account or moving to Ghost, but I am, going to blog here more, and less there, and focus the hours I put into writing and also formatting my newsletter’s short essays into a book of fully developed essays, because that is what I’m hungry for as a reader, and that’s what makes me feel full.
+I’m not an extremist about much of anything, so I’m not deactivating my account or moving to Ghost, but I am, going to write here a bit more, and less there, and focus the hours I put into writing and also formatting my newsletter’s short essays into a book of fully developed essays, because that is what I’m hungry for as a reader, and that’s what makes me feel full.
+What we ingest eventually becomes us--the tallow of our bones, the quantity of red blood cells, the luster of our hair.
+And I want to feel mostly made from books, not newsletter posts.

 Read More